 Packed with protein and vitamins, this vegan scrambled "egg" dish is a wonderful sit-down breakfast meal or perfect on the go when folded into a wrap.
 Tofu is crumbled and added to sautéed tomatoes, garlic, mushrooms, and spinach; soy sauce and lemon juice finish the dish for a touch of umami.

 Need a little kick to get your day started?
 This tofu scramble has a bit of spice, as well as some interesting seasonings to wake up your taste buds.
 Although there are several ingredients on the list, this recipe is quick to put together.
 Just sauté the onion and garlic, and then add the tofu, peppers, mushrooms, tomatoes, spices, and soy sauce and cook until the vegetables are soft and tofu is a little fried.

 Bring the flavors of India to the breakfast table with this healthy, vegan tofu scramble.
-Curry powder and turmeric add an exotic twist to what would normally be a standard veggie scramble dish.
+Curry powder and turmeric add a spiced twist to what would normally be a standard veggie scramble dish.
 The recipe is quick to make and the mixture of onion, garlic, tomatoes, spinach, and crumbled tofu makes this a nutritious start to the day.